sven-gerlach/secure-my-spot-api/README.md

 - Custom in-app Stripe payments and processing flow, using setup intent and payment intent objects
 - Reservation of parking spots is only confirmed upon successful completion of Stripe payment processing whereby card details are collected for later charging
-- Celery, RabbitMQ, and Redis are used to set up tasks that need to be executed at the end of the reservation period
+- Celery, RabbitMQ, and Redis are used to queue and process tasks that need to be executed at the end of the reservation period, including payment processing with final bill amount, sending email to users confirming the end of the reservation period, changing a live reservation and all of its future queued processes
 - Users can change the reservation length or end a reservation at any time, either case results in an email sent to the user to confirm any amendments to the reservation
 - At the end of the reservation period the message broker pushes end-of-reservation tasks to